TimeToogo/ff-proxy/README.md

 ## How it works

-In summary, FF proxy server listens for HTTP requests over UDP and forwards them to the destination servers over TCP for processing.
+In summary, FF proxy server listens for HTTP requests over UDP and forwards them to their destination server over TCP for processing.

 For the readers not familiar with the protocols discussed here, read on.
 HTTP requests and responses are [almost](https://en.wikipedia.org/wiki/HTTP/3) always transmitted over a TCP connection.
-The TCP protocol provides ensures that data is exchanged accurately and reliably.
+The TCP protocol ensures that data is exchanged accurately and reliably.
 In doing so, much of the communication between a client and server is for the purpose of verifying the has been data exchanged correctly rather than performing the data exchange itself.

 To establish a TCP connection, a "handshake" must be completed between the client and the server using an exchange of SYN and ACK packets.